 A: The program requires that fellows be in residence at CU Boulder.

-A: Yes, the Chancellor expects that the departments and faculty mentors will make appropriate arrangements for space and other necessary resources.
-The Chancellor’s Office provides postdoctoral fellows a salary of $50-60,000 per year, depending on the field and level of experience, and additional funds for research and professional development.
-The Chancellor’s Office support also includes enrollment in medical, dental and basic life insurance coverage while employed as a Chancellor’s Postdoctoral Fellow.
+A: No. The Chancellor expects that the departments and faculty mentors will make appropriate arrangements for space and other necessary resources, including research supplies and costs.
+The Chancellor’s Office provides postdoctoral fellows a salary of $50-60,000 per year, depending on the field and level of experience, and additional funds for professional development (please see Professional Development Fund Guidelines).
+The Chancellor’s Office support also provides fringe to cover the costs of benefits and enrollment in medical, dental and basic life insurance coverage while employed as a Chancellor’s Postdoctoral Fellow.